anasmegag/todo_app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+THis Project is my first project it is with getx state managment and has no clean architecture

 A few resources to get you started if this is your first Flutter project: